Djemal Pasha: World War I

 When Europe was divided into two blocs before the First World War, he supported an alliance with France.
 He went to France to negotiate an alliance with the French, but failed and then sided with Enver and Talaat, who favoured the German side.
 Djemal, along with Enver and Talaat, took control of the Ottoman government in 1913.
 The Three Pashas effectively ruled the Ottoman Empire for the duration of World War I.

-After the Ottoman Empire declared war on the Allies in World War I, Enver Pasha nominated Djemal Pasha to lead the Ottoman army against British forces in Egypt, and Djemal accepted the position.
-In late 1914, he was assigned with the Governorship and the military command for the southern provinces of the Ottoman Empire.
 Previously snubbed by the Allies, Djemal switched his attention to an alliance with the Central Powers, although he had at first been opposed to a full alliance with Germany.
 Nevertheless, he agreed in early October 1914 to use his ministerial powers to authorise Admiral Souchon to launch a pre-emptive strike in the Black Sea, which led to Russia, Britain and France declaring war on the Ottoman Empire a few days later.
+After the entry of the Ottoman Empire into the war, Enver Pasha nominated Djemal Pasha to lead the Ottoman army against British forces in Egypt, and Djemal accepted the position.
+In late 1914, he was assigned to the governorship and military command for the southern provinces of the Ottoman Empire.

-Governing Syria
+Rule in Syria

-Djemal Pasha was appointed with full powers in military and civilian affairs as Governor of Syria in 1915.
+Djemal Pasha was appointed with full powers in military and civilian affairs in Syria in 1915.
 A provisional law granted him emergency powers in May of that year.
 All cabinet decrees from Constantinople concerning Syria became subject to his approval.
-His offensives on both his first and second attacks on the Suez Canal failed.
+Both his first and second attacks on the Suez Canal failed.
 Coupled with the wartime exigencies and natural disasters that afflicted the region during these years, this alienated the population from the Ottoman government, and led to the Arab Revolt.
 In the meantime, the Ottoman army usually commanded by Colonel Kress von Kressenstein pushed towards and occupied Sinai.
 The two men had a thinly disguised contempt for each other, which weakened the command.